AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 When you convert an issue to a task or a project, the issue becomes the Resolvable Object of the task or the project.

-You can also manually link an issue to a Resolving Object, which can be a task, project, or issue.&nbsp;For information, see [Manually tie the resolution of an issue to other issues, tasks, or projects](../../../manage-work/issues/convert-issues/manually-tie-resolution-of-issue-to-ptis.md).
+You can also manually link an issue to a Resolving Object, which can be a task, project, or issue.
+For information, see [Manually tie the resolution of an issue to other issues, tasks, or projects](../../../manage-work/issues/convert-issues/manually-tie-resolution-of-issue-to-ptis.md).

 The original issue becomes the Resolvable Object of the task, project, or issue, in this scenario.